asicverif/sva/README.md

 This repo contains SystemVerilog Assertion examples, which may help you in your verification projects

-The URL for this repo is:
+We have a website for this README (made with GitHub Pages).
+The URL for this is:

 [http://asicverif.github.io/sva](http://asicverif.github.io/sva)

 ### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.
+If you want to know more about GitHub Pages, check out their [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact).